datanav/docs/hub/documentation/data-synchronization/connectors/contract-connectors.rst

 Example: update
 ---------------

+The properties in ``$based_on`` is different from the properties on the entity, so the entity will be updated in the system accordingly.

 ::

     {
       "_id": "foo-person:0",
       "_deleted": false,
       "$based_on": [
+        "id": 0,
         "key": "a",
         "value": 10
       ],
+      "id": 0,
       "key": "a",
       "value": 20
     }

 Example: delete
 ---------------

+The entity has been marked as deleted and will therefore be deleted in the system.

 ::